Priest in ‘serious but stable condition’ following attack in Downpatrick

 Police have said the attack may be linked to the death of a man in Downpatrick.

-A 30-year-old man remains in police custody being questioned on suspicion of murder after a man was found dead at an address in the Marian Park area at about 12pm on Sunday.
+A 30-year-old man remains in police custody being questioned on suspicion of murder after a man was found dead at an address in Marian Park at about 12pm on Sunday.

 A prayer vigil was held at St Brigid’s Church in the town on Sunday night.